 A worker and the self-insurer or WorkSafe may agree to ‘settle’ a compensation claim outside the court.

 In addition, the WIRC Act allows for a binding settlement to be made at a conciliation hearing at the Accident Compensation Conciliation Service, which can issue an ‘outcome certificate’ (s 296(3)).
 A worker should not make such an agreement without obtaining proper legal advice.

 The amount of settlement will depend on a number of factors in any particular case; for example, doubts on the relationship between the injury and the employment and differing medical opinions on capacity to work or length of incapacity.

-Any claim arising out of the death of a worker in which a dependant is not legally represented or is a In Victoria, a child or young person under 18.
-See also infant. or under a disability must be approved by the court (s 235).
+Any claim arising out of the death of a worker in which a dependant is not legally represented or is a minor or under a disability must be approved by the court (s 235).

 Making a claim

 Under the WIRC Act, a claim for compensation is commenced by serving a claim form, usually on the employer.
 Notice of injury and/or a claim for compensation should be given as set out above.
 If the claim is for weekly payments, a medical certificate in the special form prescribed by the WIRC Act must accompany the claim form.
 The certificate must be from a medical practitioner, and must certify incapacity for work and the nature of the injury that is the cause of that incapacity.
 Generally, it will certify incapacity for no more than 28 days.